Imagine a virtual venue with the pop of a branded Splash page. Now say hello to the Virtual Event Page.

 Keep reading to get started!

-Inside the touchpoint, you’ll find a dropdown in the upper lefthand corner containing the four virtual event states, or moments of the guest experience:
+In the upper left-hand corner of the touchpoint, you’ll find a dropdown including the four virtual event states, or moments of the guest experience:

 - Check-In (Countdown)